MuseSystems/musebms/app_server/components/system/mscmp_syst_interaction/README.md

 needed.
 Assuming the items list is just informational, however, means that managing that data via this framework as an interaction isn't necessary.

+Additionally, the framework manages data as presented to the user rather than as specific database table records.
+While managed data will often align with database table records, this is because the user-facing representation happens to match the database structure, not because the framework requires it.

 ## Concepts

 To accomplish our goals we set out a theory of interactions which is a theory of